 The standard promotion requirements apply only to students admitted from high school or on transfer from another post-secondary institution.

-Students admitted on the basis of prior study (i.e. completion of a first degree) are subject to special promotion requirements based on the year level to which they were admitted.
+Students admitted on the basis of prior study (i.e. completion of a first degree) are subject to special promotion requirements based on the class standing to which they were admitted.

 Entering First Year

-For students admitted into first year, promotion to second year requires completion of a minimum of 15 100-level Science credits (either with UBC credits or from prior study).
+For students admitted into first year, promotion to class standing 2 requires completion of a minimum of 15 100-level Science credits (either with UBC credits or from prior study).

 Entering Second Year

-For students admitted into or promoted to second year, promotion to third year requires completion of any of the following that were not met with prior study:
+For students admitted into or promoted to class standing 2, promotion class standing 3 requires completion of any of the following that were not met with prior study:

 Entering Third Year

-For students admitted into or promoted to third year, promotion to fourth year requires completion of:
+For students admitted into or promoted to class standing 3, promotion to class standing 4 requires completion of:

-This is for students going into Year 2.
-(Students are given only a brief window of time, in the month of June, in which they can apply to these programs, so watch for emails pertaining to this.)
+Students with class standing 1 do not have a specialization.
+Students admitted with class standing 2 or above, apply through the specialization application (Students are given only a brief window of time, typically in the month of June, in which they can apply to these programs, so watch for emails pertaining to this.)
 They list their top 3 choices in order of preference.
 Then they are placed in programs based on their marks and prerequisite courses completed.
-If a student does not meet the requirements for their first choice, they will be considered for their second choice, and so on. - Applying directly to the department
+If a student does not meet the requirements for their first choice, they will be considered for their second choice, and so on.

 Please Note: There are a limited number of seats available in many specializations.
-If you do not get into your desired specialization at the second-year level, you may have another chance after second year.
-However, you will have to improve your academic record to have a chance.
+If you do not get into your desired specialization, you may have another chance at the end of the year based on the new courses you take.